 Sweeteners, alcohols, & preservatives in gum

-you will find organic and natural chewing gum brands available today, the gum you’ll see in the supermarket includes additives and preservatives.
+While organic and natural chewing gum brands are available today, the gum you’ll see in the supermarket includes additives and preservatives.
 Some of these, such as butylated hydroxytoluene and carbon dioxide, are deemed harmful when ingested.